janwilmake/blog/2017/what-coding-teaches-me-about-business.md

 date: 2017-07-04
 modified_at: 2017-07-04
 tags: [programming, business, entrepreneurship, philosophy, coding]
+description: Six key principles learned from coding that apply to business: structure, logic, efficiency, automation, independence, and transparency.
 ---

 # What coding teached me about business (and vice versa)